andreaswennberg/ML/README.md

 Any rich representation of a complex instance requires a lot of features.
 Doing something with data is hard.

 Dimensionality reduction techniques reduce the number of dimensions and make it much more efficient to deal with the data.

+### Fraud Detection Case

+Think about variables.
+Here are some interesting parts:

+Amount spent
+IP address
+Number of failed attempts
+Time since last transaction
+Location of transaction

+The list of these are the feature vectors.

+We don't know what these values will be, but we will know what range the value will be in.

+Amount spent [0, infinity]
+IP address [all IP addresses in the world]
+Number of failed attempts [0, 1, 2]
+Time since last transaction [0, 1, 2]
+Location of transaction [Stockholm, Uppsala]

+We can't know what the value is beforehand.

+A random variable is a variable whose value is subject to variations due to chance. - Stochastic variable.

+### Random Values
+Discrete - integer values
+Continuous - any value
+Categorical - can take one of a limited, fixed set of values.

+Categories/group.

+A statistical experiment.
+We know the possible outcomes beforehand.

+Uniform probability distribution: has a known function.

+The normal distribution - occurs a lot in natural phenomena.

+A measurement is a random variable. most of the measurements would be concentrated near a central point.

+P(A|B) = P(A and P)/ P(B)
+What is the probability of A given that B.

+A priori probability - stat before we have an evidence that outcome.
+A posterio probability

+After the fact takes into account more information and are therefore more insightful.

+Naive Bayes is called naive because it assumes the features are independent of each other.

+### K-Nearest NEIGHBOURS

+We represent all emails as points in a hypercube.

+Measure the distance between the different cases.

+Find the K Nearest Neighbors.
+Basically, plot out all over points in a feature space.
+Plot out the problem instance.

+Dimensionality - length of the feature.
+Vector - number of coordinates needed to express each point.

+Feature extraction: for instance using principal components analysis or hashing.

+Euclidean distance only works with continuous variables.

+### Support Vector Machines

+A support vector machine is used to build binary classifiers.

+A support vector machine is a supervised machine-learning approach used to build linear non-probabilistic binary classifiers.